Stay up-to-date: join us on Facebook

-Many dogs are friendly but, at times, some may be angry, frightened or excited.
+Many dogs are friendly but, at times, some may feel angry, frightened or excited.
 It is important we understand a dog's needs and feelings so that we (and our pets!) can stay safe and happy.

 Friendly dogs appear relaxed and calm.